iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify myremote custom_auth_header 'My-Header'
   ```

-- `user` - username to use when the `auth` parameter is set to `basic` or
+- `user` - user name to use when the `auth` parameter is set to `basic` or
   `digest`.

   ```dvc
   $ dvc remote modify --local myremote user myuser
   ```

-  The order in which DVC picks the username:
+  The order in which DVC picks the user name:

   1. `user` parameter set with this command (found in `.dvc/config`);
   2. User defined in the URL (e.g. `http://user@example.com/path`);